axibase/atsd/pricing.md

 * Minimum subscription term: **1 month**.
 * Pricing based on annual billing.
 Add `30%` in case of monthly cycle.
 * **Unlimited** memory, disk, CPU, read/write throughput, users, metrics, series.
-* Included: term licenses, technical support, product upgrades.
+* Included: Term licenses, technical support, product upgrades.
 * Deployed by the customer on-premise or in the cloud.
 * Total subscription charge is calculated by multiplying the above per-node fee by the number of nodes in the cluster.

-Perpetual License options available:
+Permanent License options available:

 * User-specified node count.
 * Single-node option.